 In 2010, PRC initiated a formal research program in translational research, following a successful proposal for a NSW Health Department Capacity Building and Infrastructure Grant for the period 2010-June 2013.
 This research program is investigating various aspects of translational research as they pertain to health promotion interventions, such as: the extent to which interventions have been translated and transformed into large-scale population programs and policies; the factors which influence these processes; and patterns whereby health promotion research influences public health policies and practices more generally.
 This research program supports the PRC’s capacity to actively use research knowledge to influence health service practice and policy.
-The work continues with support from the PHHRS Grant.
+The work continues with support from the PHHSRS grant.

 Key concepts in translational research

 A PRC paper explores the scope of "Translation in public health" and proposes for different "translation processes" that support evidence-based practice.

 Rychetnik L, Bauman A, Laws R, King L, Rissel C, Nutbeam D, Colagiuri S, Caterson I.Translating research for evidence-based public health: key concepts and future directions.
 JECH 2012 (Online First, published on May 8, 2012 as 10.1136/jech-2011-200038)

 While evidence reviews are widely used to inform the development of policy and intervention programs, they do not always report or examine external validity.
 External validity refers to the degree to which fındings from a study or set of studies can be more broadly generalized to populations and settings beyond those in the original studies, and is the focus of a PRC paper:

 Laws R, St.George A, Rychetnik L, Bauman A. Diabetes prevention research: a systematic review of external validity in lifestyle interventions.
 Am J Prev Med 2012;43(2):205–214.